DrJohnT/DrJohnT.github.io/_blog_posts/2020-04-21-ha_journey.md

 SmartThings did have a cloud to cloud integration and Meross make a big thing about their devices been controllable via IFTTT.
 However, I did notice that not a single word was mentioned on any web site about the Meross TRVs been controllable in the same manner.
 So, I contacted Meross product support and they provided a nebulous reply that kind of implied the TRVs were supported.
 I did not like the fact the [Meross TRVs](https://www.meross.com/product/30/article/) require their own [Wi-Fi gateway](https://www.meross.com/product/31/article/), but I could live with that if they worked.
 Pairing the Meross kit to their own app was easy.
 However, when I came to pair SmartThings with Meross using the cloud integration, the Meross turned into a monster, destroying all my SmartThings settings making it forgot all my devices.
 This was not cloud integration, it was cloud warfare!
 So, the device was returned to Amazon unwanted.
 Another note was sent to Meross product support telling them of their product’s failings, but I never got a reply or an apology.

 ## The Chromecast insurgency

-> *Google Chromecast Audio x 4 purchase 18th Nov 2019 – Still on the journey*
+> *Google Chromecast Audio x 4 purchased 18th Nov 2019 – Still on the journey*

 <img align="right" width="200px" src="../assets/images/HowEBay/google_chromecast_audio.png"/>

 Years ago, I had invested in a multiroom audio system.
 I had a Logitech Squeezebox Touch in every room streaming music from a central Logitech Music Server (LMS).
 Of course, each Squeezebox Touch needed an amplifier and speakers to work and the LMS needed the server on which to run.
 The whole set up was reasonably expensive, but in my view far cheaper than the equivalent Sonos system and far more flexible.
 The LMS had a range of dedicated tinkers that kept providing extensions for the server such as Spotify and [Tidal](https://www.tidal.com) integration.
 The [Netgear ReadyNAS](https://www.netgear.com/business/products/storage/readynas/) server could run not only LMS but also Plex.
 Spurred on by the announcement that Google had stopped their manufacture, I purchased a couple of [Google Chromecast Audio](https://www.whathifi.com/google/chromecast-audio/review) devices and was amazed to find just how good they were!
 Firstly, they have a *full dynamic range mode* so that they can drive my stereo system to an acceptable level.
 Also, to my surprise they have a group mode so that the same music can be streamed to several rooms (i.e. multiroom).

-## The Hassio revolution
+## Home revolution

-> *Raspberry Pi purchase 14th Dec 2019 – Still on the journey*
+> *Raspberry Pi to run Home Assistant purchased 14th Dec 2019 – Still on the journey*

 <img align="right" width="200px" src="../assets/images/HowEBay/HAlogo.png"/>

 Having been disappointed with SmartThings, I decided it was time to roll up my sleeves and write some serious code.
 To that end I purchased Raspberry Pi and installed Home Assistant.
 To my surprise, apart from a little YAML, there was not a lot of things for which I needed to write code.
-Home Assistant supports so many things out of the box and discovers many more automatically that there is little need to resort to coding.
+[Home Assistant](https://www.home-assistant.io/) supports so many things out of the box and discovers many more automatically that there is little need to resort to coding.
 Soon many more of my devices were under my control and the list kept growing by the day.

-Although Home Assistant (HA) had usurped SmartThings crown, at this point I still used SmartThings as my Zigbee and Z-Wave gateway.
+Although [Home Assistant](https://www.home-assistant.io/) (HA) had usurped SmartThings crown, at this point I still used SmartThings as my Zigbee and Z-Wave gateway.
 However, after a while the HA / SmartThings integration started getting unreliable, often displaying a fleeting message *“Call to the SmartThings server failed”*.
 I partly blamed this on the Meross Monster, but I did hanker after a non-internet-based solution to my Zigbee communication.

 ## The Elelabs shield wall

-> *Elelabs Shield purchase 4th Jan 2020 – Currently collecting dust in the attic*
+> *Elelabs Shield purchased 4th Jan 2020 – Currently collecting dust in the attic*

 <img align="right" height="130px" src="../assets/images/HowEBay/elelabs_shield_fail.png"/>